West London Business: Activities

-WLB promoted the West London Orbital underground railway scheme.
+WLB promotes the West London Orbital underground railway scheme.
 WLB and partners are working on the possibility of converting freight lines into passenger services.
 This would include linking Brentford to Barnet via the Dudding Hill line.

 History

 The organisation emerged from the merger of West London Inward and West London Chamber of Commerce in the early 2000s.
 Much of the energy from Business in the Community's West London Leadership team folded into WLB in the early 2000s.